ggio/ggio/README.md

 Gregório Miranda

-I’m a Brazilian psychologist, teacher, and aspiring IT worker.

 Here you’ll find things I’ve primarily created for myself, with the hope that they could be useful to others.

 I also maintain the source code for my blog here, built with Jekyll.